 When any HSTS-capable browser sees this field, it will make all succeeding requests to this server strictly via HTTPS.
 It will continue to do so for as long as the max-age is not yet exceeded.

 The max-age, which you can see in the screenshot above, is the duration over which HSTS will be enforced by this server and a web client.
 This value is specified on the Web server.
 The max-age is specified in seconds.
-So, for example, if you would like HSTS to be enforced for a period of one year, then you would set the max-age to 31536000 seconds.
+If you would like HSTS to be enforced for a period of one year, then you would set the max-age to 31536000 seconds.

 That means, if a browser has just received the Strict-Transport Security field from this server, and it (the browser) attempts another connection the following day, week, or month (or 11 months later), then it will automatically send each URL request in HTTPS.